G. Gilmer Minor III, 82, a humble leader of a Fortune 500 firm, has died

 Not long after starting with Owens & Minor, he played a key role in its shift away from the wholesale drug business into what’s now its biggest business: distribution of hospital supply products.

-Mr. Minor was a 1963 graduate of the Virginia Military Institute with a BA in History, where he was co-captain of the football and baseball teams.
+Mr. Minor was a 1963 graduate of the Virginia Military Institute with a bachelor's degree in history.
+He was co-captain of the football and baseball teams at VMI.

-He earned an MBA from The Colgate Darden School of Business Administration at the University of Virginia, graduating in 1966.
+He earned an MBA from the Colgate Darden School of Business Administration at UVa, graduating in 1966.
 While there, he led the university’s rugby club through an undefeated season in the fall of 1965.

-Mr. Minor also served as a member of Gov. Bob McDonnell’s Commission on Higher Education Reform, Innovation and Investment, as well as on the Board of Governors of St. Christopher’s School for six years.
+Mr. Minor also served as a member of Gov. Bob McDonnell’s Commission on Higher Education Reform, Innovation and Investment, as well as on the governors board of St. Christopher’s School for six years.

-He was also president of the VMI Board of Visitors and the VMI Foundation.
-In 2008, the VMI Foundation awarded him its highest honor, the Distinguished Service Award, for service to Virginia Military Institute.
-In 2011, Mr. Minor was inducted into the VMI Athletic Hall of Fame for Football and Baseball.
+He was also president of the VMI board of visitors and the VMI Foundation.
+In 2008, the VMI Foundation awarded him its highest honor, the Distinguished Service Award, for service to the college.
+In 2011, Mr. Minor was inducted into the VMI Athletic Hall of Fame for football and baseball.

 Mr. Minor received the United Negro College Fund’s Flame Bearer of Education Award in 1998 and the Thurgood Marshall College Fund Award of Excellence in 2009.